Corpus Christi College, Cambridge: Victorian Period

 The corner of Old Court.
 The taller building in the background is the Old Cavendish Laboratory.

 During the 19th century the college became associated with the Evangelical religious movement.
 In the 1860s its popularity grew so great that it became the third largest college in Cambridge.
 Corpus was always strongly clerical as, at the time, all the fellows had to be in Holy Orders of the Church of England.
 For many years the majority of the college's graduates went on to be clergymen.
-However, the university was changing quickly; with the repeal of the Test Acts and Catholic emancipation allowing Catholics to join the university for the first time.
+However, the university was changing quickly with the repeal of the Test Acts and Catholic emancipation allowing Catholics to join the university for the first time.
 The syllabus also broadened and the fellow commoners faded away.
 In 1882, fellows were allowed to marry for the first time.
 This meant that being an academic fellow could be a lifelong career rather than a stop gap between study and becoming a country parson.
 Consequently, the demographics of the college fellowship changed significantly during this time.
 The first married fellow was Edward Byles Cowell who was the first professor of Sanskrit.
 Later in the century the college fell on hard times and the number of undergraduates dropped to fewer than 50.
 Around this time the 'Chess Club' was founded which became notorious for hard drinking and partying; it was outlawed in the 1980s.

 Edwardian period

-Colonel Robert Caldwell was made Master in 1906 and was the first ever layman to be appointed to the post.
+Colonel Robert Caldwell was made Master in 1906 and was the first layman to be appointed to the post.
 He changed the policy of the college with regard to admittance of fellows and undergraduates, encouraging men from other colleges and outside Cambridge to become fellows.
 The college was no longer chiefly training men for the clergy.
 Student numbers increased significantly and a new undergraduate Library named after one of the Burgesses for the university, Geoffrey Butler was completed.
 The college also began construction of its sports grounds in west Cambridge in 1939.